The Lands

 Humans can have children with Halflings, Elves, Dwarves and Orcs.
 For more information see under the respective entry for each.
 Such combinations are rare (while other combinations one can imagine are even rarer and therefore neglected in these pages).

 For Humans the most commonly grown grains are wheat, barley, millet, oats and rye (just beware the ergot).
 Many villages use crop rotation methods.
 Cottage gardens produce a variety of old world roots, bulbs, stems, leaves, herbs, berries, fruit and nuts.
 All those and mushrooms can be foraged.
-Most common livestock are kine and fowl - imagine short and shaggy bovines and large and haughty poultry - that are all multi-purpose (so one specimen can provide flesh, milk or eggs, fur or feathers in its lifetime).
+Most common livestock are kine and fowl - imagine short and shaggy bovines and large and haughty poultry - that are all multi-purpose (one specimen can provide flesh, milk or eggs, fur or feathers in its lifetime).
 Fish and lamprey are also consumed environment permitting.
 The nobility in particular enjoy hunting.
 Commoners tend to consume ale while the well-to-do enjoy both golden and violet wines.
+Methods of preserving food include salting, smoking, pickling, candying and so on.